Pest Control For Moths (Triad Exterminators)

 Freezing your clothes also helps kill the larvae.
 Put all your clothes in a plastic bag before you freeze them.
 Clothes that have been left unused for quite some time should be washed and dried every once in a while.
 You may use pheromone-laced cardboard traps.
 It is advisable to use this in combination with other methods.
 Using mothballs can also repel clothes moths.

 If you already have moth infestation problems and are overwhelmed by it, do not worry.
-All you have to do is to pick up the phone and call Triangle’s pest control company for termites, ants, and mosquitoes, Go-Forth Pest Control.
+All you have to do is to pick up the phone and call the Triad's pest control company for moths and more: Go-Forth Pest Control.

 Why Go-Forth Pest Control?